Skip to content

 except Exception as e:

-self.log.debug(f"Failed to read metadata for {uuid}: {e}")
+self.log.warning(f"Failed to read metadata for {uuid}: {e}")

 return None